Viola Harris McFerren

 Viola Harris McFerren (1931–2013) was a civil rights activist in Fayette County, Tennessee.
 Born October 19, 1931, she went on to found the Fayette County Civic and Welfare League Inc., which was later called the Original Fayette Civic Welfare League Inc. After attending a high school for African Americans in 1947, McFerren later become involved in desegregating public schools, with her involvement in the McFerren v.
 County Board of Education of Fayette County Tennessee, which led to dismantling three “racially identifiable schools” and deconstructing a new school and its policies.

 Education

 McFerren was born to Joseph T. Harris and Rose Etta Webb Harris as the eleventh of twelve children.
 She was raised in Benton County, Mississippi, "where she experienced racial injustices."
 She attended high school at the Fayette County Training School in Somerville, Tennessee and then went on to Jackson State Community College as well as Memphis State University.
 She became a licensed cosmetologist.

-At 19, she married civil rights activist John McFerren and had four children.
+At 19, she married civil rights activist John McFerren and had five children.
 It was through his voter registration interests that she began her activism.